 . . . one that’s as hard-hitting and brand-reinforcing as your targeted resume.

-My research and experience over the years revealed that NOT having a cover letter may ruin your chances, but HAVING a cover letter will not hurt your chances.
+My research and experience over the years revealed that NOT having a cover letter may ruin your chances, but HAVING a cover letter will never hurt your chances.

 At the very least, a covering letter or email message is an expected courtesy to the reader, and clarifies why you’re writing to them.